 Can I Apply for More Than One Cannabis License?

 Although there are some instances in which the MRTA allows for licensees to hold a combination of licenses—such as, for example, one licensee holding three retail licenses, each governing a separate location—the intention of the MRTA is to limit verticalization of cannabis license holders and essentially to require licensees to operate on either the production or the distribution side.
 Thus, subject to limited exception, licensees are restricted to holding one license, within one category only, which is not able to be combined with any others.
-Please consider your options carefully and consult with an experienced cannabis lawyer before submitting your application.
+Please consider your options carefully and consult with an experienced New York cannabis lawyer before submitting your application.

-What Is the MRTA’s Social Equity Plan?
+What is the MRTA’s Social Equity Plan?

 One of the most important elements of the MRTA is its approach to social equity.
-As regulations are developed for the cannabis licenses, priority will be given in several categories to those who qualify as social equity applicants: women, minorities, service-disabled veterans, distressed farmers, and people from communities disproportionately impacted by the War on Drugs, including those with prior cannabis charges or convictions or who had a family member incarcerated due to cannabis criminalization.
+As regulations continue to be developed for the cannabis licenses, priority will be given in several categories to those who qualify as social equity applicants: women, minorities, service-disabled veterans, distressed farmers, and people from communities disproportionately impacted by the War on Drugs, including those with prior cannabis charges or convictions or who had a family member incarcerated due to cannabis criminalization.
 Under the law, the OCM and CCB are creating and refining a social and economic equity plan that allows 50 percent of license applications to be prioritized for people from the qualifying groups.

 Multiple bills in the State legislature are also being introduced to explore expanding the definition of equity applicants, such as to individuals who identify as LGBTQIA+.